StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # Fix All Errors Immediately

 If the code recognizes a programming error, the program should immediately stop and identify it.
-This is where `ASSERT` comes in to play.
+This is where `ASSERT` comes into play.

 ```c++
 void copy(void * dest, const void * source, size_t size){